ou-sbselab/CodeDefenders-Quest/README.md

 # CodeDefenders Quest

+Changes from Tap-Tap-Adventure:

+* Removed dependency on `bcrypt` in favor of `bcryptjs`
+* Updated port to be 80 to avoid local firewall concerns ** This means the server must be run with `sudo`, at least on Debian-based systems.

+## Setup

+I am using Node v12.8.0 and NPM v6.9.0.
+It is untested with other versions.

+* Run `npm install -d` to install package dependencies.
+** Remove `node_modules` if you get permissions errors when installing NPM packages

+## Launch Server

+* In the root of the repository, run `sudo node server/js/main.js` ** Ensure that `client/data/config.json` is updated to point towards the webhost's IP address

 ----- Initial README.

 Tap Tap Adventure (TTA) is a massively multi-player online open-source project based on Little Workshop's 2012 demonstration for HTML5 WebSockets - BrowserQuest (BQ).